texasaggie97/Hubitat/Apps/Schedule Switch/readme.md

 4. Click ‘Load New Apps’

-5. Select ‘Schedule Switch’ under ‘User Apps’ (Not the child app)
+5. Select ‘Scheduled Switch’ under ‘User Apps’ (Not the child app)

 6. Save

-7. Go back to Apps and open Schedule Switch
+7. Go back to Apps and open Scheduled Switch

 You can now create new child apps directly from here.